DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 ## A Better Way

 I've been painting a pretty bleak picture so far.
 However, the good news is there are solutions.
 The key is to reduce your reliance on hooks.
-One option is to use a framework.
+In most cases, you One option is to use a framework.
 There are many to choose from, and it's not too difficult to add them to an existing codebase.
 You can't go far wrong with Redux and Redux Toolkit.
 If you prefer the OOP approach, there are many great MVC/MVVM frameworks out there.
 If you'd like to try a different language, take a look at Elm or ClojureScript with Re-frame.

 ## Wrapping Up